At soaring rate, Nepalis seeking jobs abroad come home dead

 “Where’s my dad?” asks her 3-year-old son, Siban, perched on the shoulders of a stocky uncle.

 About 50 men from the village bring Balkisun’s body on a freshly cut bamboo platform to the river chanting, “The name of Ram is the supreme truth.”
-Soon, the boy will be purified, dipped naked in the river.
-He will be wrapped in white cloth.
-And with his uncles’ hands guiding his own, he will take a bundle of burning twigs and light his father’s funeral pyre.
+The boy is purified, dipped naked in the river and wrapped in white cloth.
+With his uncles’ hands guiding his own, he takes a bundle of burning twigs and lights his father’s funeral pyre.

+This week Saro made the daylong journey back to Kathmandu, calmer and determined.

+She spent two days at a government office.
+Clerks ignored her, then a date on the death certificate was deemed unacceptable.
+Eventually, with help, she received $2,777 from the Foreign Employment Promotion Board.

 Associated Press journalists Binaj Gurubacharya, Niranjan Shrestha and Janak Raj Sapkota in Nepal, Eileen Ng in Malaysia and Adam Schreck in United Arab Emirates contributed to this story.